Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 A great hiking adventure in Iceland was completed by Italian adventurer Mattia Vettorello.
 He achieved the amazing feat of hiking solo some 806 KM (500 miles) across the Icelandic highlands.
-He called his expedition Iceland15 and he funded on the crowd funding site Karolina Fund.
+He called his expedition Iceland15, and he funded it on the crowdfunding site Karolina Fund.

 Mattia boldly goes where others fear to tread.